balaenazhao/MisIdentifiedBirdSeqs/README.md

 ```
 Cyornis banyumas cytochrome b (cytb) **EF081352**
-Blasted to be most closely to Cyornis glaucicomans with 99.59% identity.
+Blasted to be most closely related to Cyornis glaucicomans with 99.59% identity.
 ```

 ```